isfett/php-analyzer/docs/MostUsedConditions.md

 }
 ```
 Normally the command will count both conditions as found once, with the option `--with-flip-check` it will be count as twice and flip the second condition.

+You can see the `flipped`-flag after the 2nd occurrence.
+If you want to hide that info, combine it with `--without-flags`

+`php bin/php-analyzer most-used-conditions --without-affected-by-processors --visitors=If --with-flip-check --include-files=flipcheck.php`

 <img src="./images/MostUsedConditions/flipcheck.png" height="200">